-· For injection: 50 mg of alglucosidase alfa as lyophilized powder in a single-dose vial for reconstitution.
-(3)
+• For injection: 50 mg of alglucosidase alfa as lyophilized powder in a single-use vial for reconstitution (3).

-CONTRAINDICATIONS -
+CONTRAINDICATIONS

-None.
-(4)

-WARNINGS AND PRECAUTIONS
+• None (4).

-- Anaphylaxis and Hypersensitivity Reactions: Life-threatening anaphylaxis and hypersensitivity reactions have been observed in some patients during and after treatment with alglucosidase affa.
-Ensure that appropriate medical support measures, including cardiopulmonary resusci-tation equipment, are readily available.
-If anaphylaxis or severe hypersensitivity reactions - occur, immediately discontinue infusion and initiate appropriate medical treatment.
-(5.1)

-Immune-Mediated Reactions: Monitor patients for the development of systemic immune-mediated reactions involving skin and other organs.
-(5.2) - mediated reactions involving skin and other organs.
-(5.2)

-Risk of Acute Cardiorespiratory Failure: Patients with compromised cardiac or respiratory function may be at risk of acute cardiorespiratory failure.
+- Anaphylaxis and Hypersensitivity Reactions: Life-threatening anaphylaxis and hypersensitivity reactions have been observed in some patients during and after treatment with alglucosidase alfa.
+Ensure that appropriate medical support measures, including cardiopulmonary resuscitation equipment, are readily available.
+If anaphylaxis or severe hypersensitivity reactions occur, immediately discontinue infusion and initiate appropriate medical treatment (5.1). - Immune-Mediated Reactions: Monitor patients for the development of systemic immune-mediated reactions involving skin and other organs (5.2). - Risk of Acute Cardiorespiratory Failure: Patients with compromised cardiac or respiratory function may be at risk of acute cardiorespiratory failure.
 Caution should be exercised when administering alglucosidase alfa to patients susceptible to fluid volume overload.
-Appropriate medical support and monitoring measures should be available during infusion.
-(5.3)

-Risk of Cardiac Arrhythmia and Sudden Cardiac Death during General Anesthesia for Central Venous Catheter Placement: Caution should be used when administering general anesthesia for the placement of a central venous catheter intended for alglucosidase alfa infusion.
-(5.4)
+Appropriate medical support and monitoring measures should be available during infusion (5.3). - Risk of Cardiac Arrhythmia and Sudden Cardiac Death during General Anesthesia for Central Venous Catheter Placement: Caution should be used when administering general anesthesia for the placement of a central venous catheter intended for alglucosidase alfa infusion (5.4).

-Risk of Antibody Development: Patients with infantile-onset Pompe disease should have a cross-reactive immunologic material (CRIM) assessment early in their disease course and be - cross-reactive immunologic material (CRIM) assessment early in their disease course and be managed by a clinical specialist knowledgeable in immune tolerance induction in Pompe disease to optimize treatment.
-(5.5)